 Dive deeper with these cold-blooded reptiles

-Turtles are very cool aquatic reptiles and Gladstone is very important to the lives of two species in particular - the flatback and green turtles - although you can find others like the loggerhead, the leatherback, the olive ridley or the hawksbill (like the one in the picture below) foraging in the region too!
+Turtles are fascinating aquatic reptiles and Gladstone is very important to the lives of two species in particular — the flatback and green turtles.
+Although you can find others like the loggerhead, the leatherback, the olive ridley or the hawksbill (like the one in the picture below) foraging in the region too!

 The flatback turtle is endemic to Australia, meaning you can only find it here, while other turtles like the green turtle, the loggerhead, or the hawksbill can all be found in other places around the world as well as in our own backyard!